HL7-DaVinci/prior-auth-client/README.md

 # Prior Authorization Reference Implementation Provider Client Server

 This is a Client Server for the Da Vinci Prior Authorization Reference Implementation, which can be found [here](https://github.com/HL7-DaVinci/prior-auth).
+The Client Server is used to be the provider using the Prior Auth service.
+Currently the server handles subscriptions (Rest-Hook and WebSocket).

 ## Requirements